sairajkhope/rhino-zero/public/posts/alongside-2.md

 These design choices align with findings from social response studies showing that people often mindlessly apply social rules to computers, exhibiting behaviors such as politeness and reciprocity even when interacting with technology rather than humans.

 Through user testing with Pal, with about 60 users over the span of a month, we found that
-- Preference patterns in human-AI interaction
+- Preference patterns & trust development between human-AI interaction align more towards a balance of emotional engagement and functional usability for the experience to stick
-- Trust development between users and AI systems
-- The balance between proactive assistance and user agency
+- The balance between proactive assistance and user agency is a delicate line between improved engagement and irritable in terms of how often and contextual the proactivity is.
+Hence it makes sense for users to have control over the level of proactivity that can be showcased by the AI
-- Design elements that create emotional connection with digital assistants
+- Design elements that create emotional connection with digital assistants and introduce new types of interface elements and custom widgets certainly add a lot of depth over the usual chat based interaction that's a basal interaction paradigm with an AI

+##Challenges

+Despite our innovations, Pal AI faced significant hurdles that ultimately prevented its widespread adoption:

+The memory-intensive nature of storing personalized user data collided with privacy regulations that emerged in 2024.
+The cost of secure, compliant data storage proved prohibitively expensive for a startup without significant backing.
+Additionally, we underestimated the technical complexity of creating truly meaningful memory systems—shallow implementation risked feeling gimmicky, while deep implementation required infrastructure beyond our means.
+Perhaps most challenging was the psychological cliff we encountered: as users formed stronger bonds with their sidekicks, their expectations escalated beyond what our technology could deliver.
+The more human-like the interaction became, the more disappointed users felt when hitting the inevitable limitations.
+This "uncanny valley of relationship expectations" created a paradox we struggled to solve.

 ##Future Vision